-Mary O'Malley has decided it's time to let the world know the truth about the weave that divides the physical world from the realms of the gods.
+Mary O'Malley has decided it's time to let the world know about the weave that divides the physical world from the realms of the gods.
 After all, Hanover Fist has been investigating their shennanigans for nearly 100 years and she's got every bit of it documented.
 Although Mary will lead the blog, she expects guests to drop in, including Toledo Cats, Regan Worth, and Hanover Fist himself.

 This weekend we're joining over 30 authors in Blog Tour de Troops, our way of thanking our troops for keeping our country safe and free.